NachikethReddy18/react-weather-chart/README.md

-React Weather Chart
+React Weather Chart :

 A React application that fetches and displays weather data using interactive charts.
 This project utilizes the OpenWeatherMap API and Chart.js to provide users with visual representations of weather forecasts

-Features
+Features:

-Fetches current and forecasted weather data for a specified location.
+1. Fetches current and forecasted weather data for a specified location.

-Displays temperature, humidity, and other relevant metrics using responsive charts.
+2. Displays temperature, humidity, and other relevant metrics using responsive charts.

-Technologies Used
+Technologies Used :

-React
+1. React

-Chart.js
+2. Chart.js

-OpenWeatherMap API
+3. OpenWeatherMap API

-Axios (for API requests)
+4. Axios (for API requests)

 LIVE DEMO LINK : https://nachikethreddy18.github.io/react-weather-chart/

-Getting Started
+Getting Started :

-Prerequisites
+1. Prerequisites
-Node.js and npm installed on your machine
+2. Node.js and npm installed on your machine

-Installation
+Installation :
 1.Clone the repository:
 git clone https://github.com/NachikethReddy18/react-weather-chart.git
 2.Navigate to the project directory: